 There is still no separation of distributors from content owners, which was a valid practice until 2011.
 In the electronic media sector, the two strongest distributors control the entire media scene.
-Three regulators-RATEL, REM, and The Commission for Protection of Competition-should protect the end users by enabling the appearance of all main media in both networks, but none of the regulators have done so.
+Three regulators- RATEL, REM, and The Commission for Protection of Competition-should protect the end users by enabling the appearance of all main media in both networks, but none of the regulators have done so.

 Public-service broadcasters only broadcast the views of the ruling coalition.
 Debate programming does not exist at all.
 "The public-service broadcaster is not a public service; it is the state television," said Cvejić.
 "Both public media services are absolutely not independent from the influence of authorities," add Sejdinovic.
-"We have entered a phase when this is no longer hidden."
-Still, in 2020, the RTS public broadcaster became a platform for education programming amid school closures during the COVID-19 pandemic.

-All panelists believe that at most mainstream media outlets the influence of owners on editorial policy is visible.
+"We have entered a phase All panelists believe that at most mainstream media outlets the influence of owners on editorial policy is visible.
 In one example from November 2020, the owner of the opposition weekly NIN changed the front page selected by the editor, which clearly shows how much the founders of media influence editorial policy.
-NIN intended to have a photo from the and advertisers.
-The Serbian public-service broadcaster said Šarić.
+NIN intended to have a photo from the politicians and advertisers.
+The Serbian public-service broadcaster absolutely avoids any move that would criticize the government," said Šarić.
+"The ability of the government to change funding for the publicservice broadcaster prevents an independent editorial policy.
+REM as a regulatory body has repeatedly shown its dependence on the current political scene."